 “I don’t think they knew much about NBA All-Star weekend but they were still excited.
 And that it’s awesome that the NBA has this platform to help the community and I hopped right on.”

-Even if it was for five minutes, Allen was able to touch the lives of children and make their day better.
+Even if it was for five minutes, Allen could touch children’s lives and make their day better.
 The same can be said for Cavaliers star guard Collin Sexton, who partnered with Jr. NBA as well as Cavs Youth Sports and Give N’ Grow, and host virtual gym classes for young students across the Cleveland Metropolitan School District as well as the Greater Cleveland area as part of NBA All-Star 2022.
 The 45-minute classes included a series of basketball-related activities and exercises led by Jr. NBA coaches and featured a virtual appearance by Sexton, who coached kids on ways to improve their game both on and off the court.

-During that time, Sexton, along with NBA Rising Star and Orlando Magic Franz Wagner, also checked in with the students and made sure they were prioritizing not only their physical health but their mental health as well.
-Jeremiah Boswell, a coach that works with Jr. NBA and closely with this project, shared with Right Down Euclid that that's the primary goal at the end of the day.
-They want to make sure that children are able to express their physical and emotional feelings in a healthy way, all while further connecting to the local community through star players like Sexton.
+During that time, Sexton, along with NBA Rising Star and Orlando Magic Franz Wagner, also checked in with the students and made sure they were prioritizing their physical and mental health.
+Jeremiah Boswell, a coach that works with Jr. NBA and closely with this project, shared with Right Down Euclid that that’s the primary goal at the end of the day.
+They want to make sure that children can express their physical and emotional feelings healthily while connecting to the local community through star players like Sexton.

-Finally, even before the All-Star festivities began the NBA partnered with the Greater Cleveland FoodBank to give back even more than Team Durant could financially.
-In an event at the Muni-Lot, 72 volunteers were able to distribute shelf-stable food as well as a box of fresh produce to 2,100 households.
+Finally, even before the All-Star festivities began, the NBA partnered with the Greater Cleveland FoodBank to give back even more than Team Durant could financially.
+In an event at the Muni-Lot, 72 volunteers could distribute shelf-stable food and a box of fresh produce to 2,100 households.
 The food will be able to help those families in need through the coming days, especially with the colder winter weather around this time of year.
-Not only that but, the financial donation from Team Durant will also help the Greater Cleveland FoodBank long-term as well.
+Not only that but the financial donation from Team Durant will also help the Greater Cleveland FoodBank long-term.

-"The Greater Cleveland FoodBank was thrilled and honored to be chosen," said Karen Pozna, Director of Communications and Special Events for the Greater Cleveland FoodBank.
-"Over the last two years during the pandemic has been both challenging and rewarding.
+“The Greater Cleveland FoodBank was thrilled and honored to be chosen,” said Karen Pozna, Director of Communications and Special Events for the Greater Cleveland FoodBank.
+“Over the last two years during the pandemic has been challenging and rewarding.
 We have had to be flexible and creative on how we serve the community.
 The need continues and we continue to be there to serve.
-This money and awareness will help so much in furthering our cause as we continue to feed those in need and adjust to the rising food costs."
+This money and awareness will help further our cause as we feed those in need and adjust to the rising food costs.”

-Clearly, NBA All-Star Weekend 2022 was so much more than the action on the court.
-What the league, the Cavaliers and all the players were able to accomplish in so little time will be huge for years to come.
+NBA All-Star Weekend 2022 was so much more than the action on the court.
+What the league, the Cavaliers, and all the players accomplished in so little time will be huge for years.
 The NBA also dedicated its 2,000th Live, Learn or Play center at the Cudell Recreation Center in Cleveland on February 18.
-The NBA and Kaiser Permanente will also create a second Live, Learn or Play Center at the King Kennedy Boys & Girls Club, where a refurbished basketball court and new wellness space will be dedicated in the spring of this year.
-Additionally, the National Basketball Players Association Foundation will improve access to youth sports for school-aged children in the Greater Cleveland area, including through grants to Playworks and Boys and Girls Clubs of Northeast Ohio as well.
+The NBA and Kaiser Permanente will also create a second Live, Learn, or Play Center at the King Kennedy Boys & Girls Club, where a refurbished basketball court and new wellness space will be dedicated in the spring of this year.
+Additionally, the National Basketball Players Association Foundation will improve access to youth sports for school-aged children in Greater Cleveland, including through grants to Playworks and Boys and Girls Clubs of Northeast Ohio.
 The immediate impact from all over during NBA All-Star 2022 was felt during and soon after the conclusion of events.
-But, it'll also be felt for years to come as well.
+But it’ll also be felt for years to come as well.